Buying your first car is an important milestone that should be approached with careful consideration.

 - What kind of gasoline does the car use?

-- Does the stereo and climate control work?
+- Do the stereo and climate controls work?

-- Is there warranty, and if so, what is covered?
+- Is there a warranty, and if so, what is covered under it?

 Inspect the car yourself.
 Open all the doors, adjust all the seats, wind all the windows, and check if the lights, signals, and wipers work.
 Take a thorough test drive on various roads at different speeds to get a real feel of how the car drives.